 Our emergency department aims to provide initial stabilization and advanced life support for critically ill and injured patients in conjunction with other specialty departments within the hospital.

-Pets are often a part of the family, and it can be very frightening when a beloved family member has a life-threatening illness or injury.
-Criticalists work alongside emergency veterinarians, other specialists, and primary care veterinarians to ensure the best outcome for your pet.
-Common problems that may benefit from a criticalist include severe trauma, difficulty breathing, shock, collapse, sepsis (severe, overwhelming infection), traumatic brain injury, protracted seizures, acute organ failure, or difficulties recovering from surgery or anesthesia.
+Pets are a part of the family, and it can be very frightening when a beloved family member has a life-threatening illness or injury.
+Our emergency doctors work alongside our specialists and primary care veterinarians to help provide the best outcomes for pets.
+Common problems seen in our ER include severe trauma, difficulty breathing, shock, collapse, sepsis (severe, overwhelming infection), traumatic brain injury, protracted seizures, acute organ failure, or difficulties recovering from surgery or anesthesia.
 Our Emergency Services Team is available 24/7 (including holidays) to treat any life-threatening conditions your pet may be experiencing.

 Critically ill pets often need to be hospitalized, and receive many of the same diagnostics and treatments that people receive in human ICUs.
 These can include continuous blood pressure and heart monitoring, acid-base and blood gas analysis, blood transfusions, blood pressure support, oxygen supplementation, aggressive multimodal pain control, specialized nutritional support, and life support modalities such as dialysis and mechanical ventilation.